Colleges by Location

 Student Population Diversity

-In 2024, out of the total number of students enrolled at the institution, the number of students of Asian origin was 3,356, and the number of Black American students was 3,716.
-6,381 undergraduate students at this school declared as Hispanic/Latino and 1,317 identified with more than one race.
-The school also had 25 students who declared as Native Hawaiian or other Pacific Islander, as well as 96 American Indian or Alaska Native students.
-There were also 545 students whose ethnicity is unknown.
+This school had 2,483 Asian students and 3,663 Afro-American students in 2025.
+6,182 undergraduate students at this school declared as Hispanic/Latino and 1,288 identified with more than one race.
+The school also had 30 students who declared as Native Hawaiian or other Pacific Islander, and 113 American Indian or Alaska Native students.
+There were also 263 students whose ethnicity is unknown.

 Cost